East Genomics

 Please also bear in mind that these recommendations are purely for WGS, and that if routine histopathological diagnosis is also required, ADDITIONAL tissue should be taken for that purpose.

-If the specimen has been consented for sampling by Tissue Bank as part of a trial, the specimen should be sent to Tissue Bank on L5 of the laboratory block.
+• If the specimen has been consented for sampling by Tissue Bank as part of a trial, the specimen should be sent to Tissue Bank (also located in the Histopathology Laboratory).

 The preferred germline sample is peripheral blood.
+Required volumes are indicated in the table below.
 In exceptional circumstances, a saliva sample (using the Oragene collection tube) may be used as a source of germline DNA.

 Internal CUH ordering for WGS is via Order Entry.
 The oncologist orders the germline sample, and the pathologist places the tumour sample order.